2 minute read

 The Test Project

-To keep things realistic, I used my in-progress project Squirrel, a “production‑ready” rewrite of a previous toy app that stores PDFs.
+To keep things realistic, the test utilized Squirrel, an in-progress ‘production-ready’ rewrite of a previous toy app that stores PDFs.
 Unlike the earlier version, which had a single endpoint and simple data flow, this story spans multiple services (Rust API, Python worker, and integration tests) making it a much stronger test of each model’s reasoning and consistency.
 The goal was to implement Story 2.2, a worker endpoint that fetches and cleans web articles.
 It’s a perfect mid‑development test: it spans backend, worker logic, and integration tests.

 Story 2.2 PRD Summary

-As a system, I want the Python worker to fetch web article URLs and extract clean content using newspaper4k, so that users can read articles offline.
+System Goal: The Python worker must fetch web article URLs and extract clean content using newspaper4k, so that users can read articles offline.

 Acceptance Criteria (abridged):